ilabafrica/BLIS/README.md

 Troubleshooting
 ----------------
-If you have errors during Login , ensure that mod_rewrite is enabled.
-This should solve the problem assuming that the credentials are correct.
+Ensure that you enable mod_rewrite, `sudo a2enmod rewrite` if you are using apache.
+This should solve the problem of routing failures.